 One of the most important areas of technical SEO is page speed optimisation which is great for Google and for the user experience.
 Google has in-fact officially stated that page speed is a ranking factor.
+In fact, Core Web Vitals will be used as a ranking signal by Google from May 2021.
 Most sites struggle to optimise is page speed and site performance because it requires dev resources.

 - WordPress Caching Plugins.
 Use one of the WordPress caching plugins.
 Never use 2 caching plugins on the one WordPress installation as they could create conflicts.
 The following WordPress caching plugins are popular;